Keshav1605/AstroGuard/README.md

-# 🚀 YOLOv8 Space Station Object Detection
+# 🚀AstroGuard - YOLOv8 Space Station Object Detection

 A complete object detection pipeline using YOLOv8 to detect **Toolbox**, **Oxygen Tank**, and **Fire Extinguisher** in space station environments using synthetic data from Duality AI Falcon platform.